alvaroandresgarayromero/machinelearningsheet/docs/notes/supervised/linear_regression.rst

     - A good model is one that doesn't underfit or overfit, and is able to make good predictions on new data that it hasn't seen
         - Ex: A model that produces a polynomial line of degree of 2 to fit a quadratic dataset.

-    A technique to not underfit or overfit is to slit the dataset with training, validation and testing sets (60-20-20 split or an 80-10-10 split)
+    A technique to not underfit or overfit is to split the dataset with training, validation and testing sets (60-20-20 split or an 80-10-10 split)

     - The training set is used to train all the models.

-    - The validation set is used to determine which model to use:
+    - The validation set is used to determine which model to use
         - Underfitting model is found when the error with respect to the validation data is large (performs poorly).
         - Overfitting model is found when the error with respect to the validation data is large (performs poorly).
         - A good model is found when the error with respect to the validation data is low (does well).